 “With not only safe and effective flea killing power, Revolution plus also kills or prevents heartworms, roundworms, hookworms, and ear mites,” writes The Spruce Pets.
 “It even kills or protects against ticks, targeting the three most common species, making it a useful tool in your arsenal during tick season.”

 A prescription is needed to obtain Revolution Plus, but is extremely effective if used correctly.
-Most fleas should be gone after 6 hours, but the formula continues working to offer protection after 24 hours.
+Most fleas should be gone after six hours, but the formula continues working to offer protection after 24 hours.

 “Revolution is a topical treatment that must be applied once a month to protect your cats against fleas.
 It’s on the pricey side, but it’s highly effective in both treating and preventing fleas, killing 98% of adult fleas within 36 hours and stopping eggs from hatching.
-It also protects against heartworm and roundworm,” writes Rover.
+It also protects against heartworm and roundworm,” adds Rover.

 You may also be interested in: